PunitSalian/webrtc-multiplayer-game/README.md

-This is an example project using CMake.
+This is an simple webrtc example .

 The requirements are: